 Pest control advice - North Dorset, West Dorset and Weymouth and Portland

 We no longer offer a pest control service for North Dorset, West Dorset or Weymouth and Portland.
-We have provided the following advice if you are experiencing an issue with pests or rodents.
+If you require professional help you should use the internet, trade or business directory to find a suitably qualified service.

 What should I do?

 From insects to animals, pests come in all shapes and sizes, some look unpleasant, but most are harmless.
 However, there are a few pests that can cause more than a nuisance and these should be dealt with as they can be a risk to your health.

 If you do notice a pest problem, the earlier it is dealt with the better.
 We do not offer pest control services, but there are qualified service providers in the area.
 Many household pests can be dealt with by using the humane traps and chemicals available in the shops, but sometimes it is advisable to call in the experts to solve a persistent problem.
 If you require professional help you should use the internet, trade or business directory to find a suitably qualified service.
 It is advisable to get more than one quote and to check that the company undertaking the work is competent.